-1: reconstruct
+1 : reconstruct

-USPEX also provides the possibility of predicting surface reconstructions with variable number of surface atoms.
-In this case, stable surface reconstructions are dictated by chemical potentials.
+USPEX is capable of predicting surface reconstructions with variable number of surface atoms.
+In this case, stable surface reconstructions are dictated by chemical potentials27.
 A typical set of input is the following:

-Here we specify the maximum number of surface atoms in a $1 \times 1$ cell.
+Here we specify the maximum number of surface atoms in a 1×1 cell.